-Before approving a strategy, it’s sensible to invest time and effort in making sure the business has the right organisation, convincing plans, capable program leadership and enough of the right skills and resources to get the job done.
+Before approving a strategy, it’s essential to invest time and effort in making sure the business has the right organisation, convincing plans, capable program leadership and enough of the right skills and resources to get the job done.

-There’s little point in waiting for an expensive and time-consuming rescue situation to develop.
+This is the right time to do it.
+There’s little point in waiting for an expensive and time-consuming ‘rescue’ situation to develop.

-A second opinion from specialists familiar with the terrain always makes sense.
+A second opinion from specialists familiar with the terrain always makes sense

 It doesn’t sit well with tough cultures that thrive on turf battles and believe “they can do anything.”

 Why is there so much reluctance to bring specialists in to help?
 Businesses do this routinely in many other functional areas.

 But, on business transformation programs, most companies have a clear-cut preference for “insiders.”

 Relying on too many insiders always leads to “execution incest.”
 Skill and experience shortfalls just about guarantees people will fall back on the same old threadbare axioms, over and over again.

 Scientific breakthroughs nearly always come from outside “the system”.
 Why?
 Because insiders are so familiar with the developed knowledge inside the boundaries of a given science.